Find Trade Colleges

 $20,906 Avg Student Debt

 You’ll be in good company if you attend East Tennessee State University.
 The school came in at #2 on this year’s Most Popular Bachelor’s Degree Trade Schools in Tennessee list.
-ETSU is located in Johnson City, Tennessee and has a fairly large student population.
-In 2021-2022, this school awarded 2,519 bachelor’s degrees to qualified students.
+East Tennessee State University is a fairly large public school located in Johnson City, Tennessee that handed out 2,519 bachelor’s degrees in 2021-2022.

-Students from Tennessee who attend ETSU full time pay an average of $9,438 in tuition and fees.
+Full-time students from Tennessee pay an average of $9,438 in tuition and fees if they choose to attend ETSU.
 Out-of-state students pay an average of $12,740.
-Bachelor’s Degree recipients from ETSU accumulate an average of $20,906 in student debt by the time they complete their degree.
+On average, bachelor’s degree students take out $20,906 in loans while pursuing their degree.
 Of those students who received their degree, 64% were women.

 Full East Tennessee State University Report